2026 Workplace Awareness Days Calendar for HR, People & Culture

 I won’t give too many recommendations here because, usually, internal team members know what brings their coworkers joy.

-However, I can share which webinars are most commonly picked for this day:
+I can share which classes are most commonly picked for this day:

 On this day, focus on activities that bring joy to the workplace.